Canandaigua, New York RC Laser Fleet 14

 Eligibility: The regatta is open to all RC Lasers conforming to RC Laser Class Rules.

-Entry: Eligible boats may be entered by submitting the online Entry Form prior to the start on May 25, 2013, with an entry fee of $15.00 per boat.
+Entry: Eligible boats may be entered by paying the online Entry Fee of $15.00 prior to the start on August 27,2016 or (cash) the day of the race prior to the start.

 Location: Canandaigua Yacht Club (CYC), 3524 West Lake Road, Canandaigua, NY 14424

 Race Course: The RD will announce the course at the skippers meeting.
-The Turn Mark will be Squaw Island and RC Lasers will keep the island to port as they round.
+The Turn Mark will be in front of Squaw Island and RC Lasers will keep the mark to port as they round.
 The race will be from CYC to Squaw Island, around the turn mark, leaving it to port, and then back to CYC.

-Start: The south concrete dock will be designated as the finishing dock.
-The starting line will be two markers set just offshore from the south concrete dock and will be pointed out clearly at the Skipper’s Meeting.
+Start: The starting line and finishing line will be two markers set just offshore from the south concrete dock and will be pointed out clearly at the Skipper’s Meeting.
 This changes Rule E3.7.
 A two-minute audible countdown sequence will be used and the goal is to begin the race promptly at 2 PM.

-Finish: A boat is considered to have finished when the skipper retrieves it from the water from the finishing dock after successfully navigating the entire course.
+Finish: A boat is considered to have finished when the skipper crosses the start line in the opposite direction from the start.

 Time Limit: The time limit will be 4 hours.
 If the first boat has not finished within 4 hours of the start, the race will be abandoned and the party will begin.
 If a boat does finish within the time limit, all others will be allowed to finish but the party will still begin at 6 PM.

 Shortened Course: After the starting signal the course may be shortened with 2 sounds or abandoned with 3 sounds without displaying flags.
 This changes Rule 32.